Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Experiment

 \subsection{Experiment Setup}

-\textbf{Models.} On all games in \benchname{}, we validate the performance of 12 LLMs using states provided in text format.
-The models include 6 open-source LLMs: LLaMA-3.2-1B/3B~\cite{grattafiori2024llama}, Qwen-2.5-3B/7B~\cite{yang2024qwen2}, and Minitron-4B/8B~\cite{sreenivas2024llm}, and 6 proprietary LLMs: GPT-4o-mini, GPT-4o~\cite{achiam2023gpt}, o3-mini, Gemini-2.5-pro~\cite{team2023gemini}, Claude-3.7-sonnet~\cite{anthropic2025claude37sonnet}, and DeepSeek-R1~\cite{guo2025deepseek}.
-In addition, we study the effects of incorporating image inputs—either alongside text or as the sole input—on multi-modal LLMs: GPT-4o, Gemini-2.5-pro, and Claude-3.7.
+\paragraph{Models.} We validate the performance of 15 LLMs using states provided in text format.
+The models include 8 open-source LLMs: LLaMA-3.2-1B/3B~\citep{grattafiori2024llama}, LLaMA-3.3-72B~\citep{grattafiori2024llama}, Qwen-2.5-3B/7B/72B~\citep{yang2024qwen2}, and Minitron-4B/8B~\citep{sreenivas2024llm}, and 7 proprietary LLMs: GPT-5/4o/4o-mini~\citep{achiam2023gpt}, o3-mini, Gemini-2.5-pro~\citep{team2023gemini}, Claude-3.7-sonnet~\citep{anthropic2025claude37sonnet}, and DeepSeek-R1~\citep{guo2025deepseek}.
+In addition, we study the effects of incorporating image inputs on 5 multi-modal LLMs: Qwen2.5-vl-7B/32B~\citep{bai2025qwen2}, GPT-4o, Gemini-2.5-pro, and Claude-3.7-sonnet.

-\textbf{Default Agentic Strategies.} For each game in \benchname{}, we select the most effective agentic strategy over GPT-4o and o3-mini as the default agent strategy.
+\paragraph{Default Agentic Strategies.} For each game in \benchname{}, we select the most effective agentic strategy over GPT-4o as the default agent strategy.
 Specifically, For \emph{Street Fighter III}, \emph{HerStory}, \emph{Darkest Dungeon}, and \emph{2048}, we use a `zero-shot' action inference agent.
 For \emph{Super Mario}, \emph{Pokémon Red}, \emph{Stardew Valley}, \emph{StarCraft II}, \emph{Slay the Spire}, and \emph{Baba Is You}, we use a `reflection-planning' agent that sequentially performs self-reflection, subtask planning, and action inference, integrated with memory at each game step.
 For \emph{AceAttorney}, we use a `reflection' agent.
-For \emph{Minecraft}, we use a `skill-management' agent that further includes knowledge retrieval and skill management in the reflection-planning-action agent, following~\cite{wang2023voyager}.
+For \emph{Minecraft}, we use a `skill-management' agent that further includes knowledge retrieval and skill management in the reflection-planning-action agent, following~\citep{wang2023voyager}.

-\textbf{Metrics and Implementation Details.} For each game, we report the normalization score rather than the absolute score, \emph{i.e.}, the game score is normalized by the maximum game score.
+\paragraph{Metrics and Implementation Details.} For each game, we report the normalization score rather than the absolute score, \emph{i.e.}, the game score is normalized by the maximum game score.
 We report the average score of 3 to 20 trials for each game.
-More detailed metrics and LLM hyperparameter configurations are in Appendix~\ref{appendix:configuration}.
+We also report the average score of 3 human novices.
+More detailed metrics and LLM hyperparameter configurations can be found in Appendices~\ref{appendix:sf3}-\ref{appendix:2048}.